ministryofjustice/moj-frontend/docs/components/alert.md

 ### Alert colours and icons

-The link text colour matches each variant.
-Each alert has an icon.
-Do not remove the icon, as it makes each alert too reliant on colour, which cannot be accessed by everyone.
+The link text colour matches the variant.
+Each alert has an icon, which must not be removed.
+Removing the icon makes each alert too reliant on colour, which cannot be accessed by everyone.
 Do not change the colours.

-#### Alert usage on coloured background
+#### Alert usage on coloured backgrounds

-All alert variants are accessible on a <code>govuk-colour("white")</code> or <code>govuk-colour("light-grey")</code> background.
+The alert is accessible on a <code>govuk-colour("white")</code> or <code>govuk-colour("light-grey")</code> background.

 An alert should not be placed on a coloured background because:

 - the colour contrast between the border and page may not be accessible
-- sighted users may not be able to identify the border colour, for example a success alert on a blue background might look like an information alert
+- it may distract from the border colour and change the emphasis of the message

 {% endtab %}